Eligibility for Admission

 Once admitted into a dual degree or accelerated program:

 In their senior year, students may take a maximum of 12 graduate credit hours, with a maximum of 6 credit hours per semester.
 While in senior status, to register, students must complete and submit the Graduate School’s Application for Undergraduates to Take a Graduate Course form which is available on the Graduate School website.
 This form must accompany the Add/Drop and/or Course Request form to ensure that students are registered with the correct registration status.
 Add/Drop and/or Course Request forms without this approval form will not be processed.
-Undergraduate students must register for courses with graduate status in the Office of the University Registrar.
+Undergraduate students must register for courses with graduate status in 'Canes Central.
 This process cannot be facilitated via online registration.

 Many financial aid programs, including those offered by the University and the federal and state governments are restricted to coursework required to complete an undergraduate degree.